 Airbase Arizona Flying Museum offers a variety of exciting, guided tour experiences for individuals and groups.
 A guided tour helps visitors better enjoy their visit through our numerous collections and hear some behind-the-scenes stories on the way.
 Group sizes accommodate family groups, large clubs and organizations.
 Social distancing is encouraged due to COVID safety precautions.
 Tours take one to two hours.

 Individual Tours should check in at the docent desk upon entering the exhibit floor to see if there are posted tour times or a docent available during their visit.
 These tours are not on a reservation basis and may include more than one individual.
 Free with regular admission.

-Cockpit Tours are scheduled on Fridays at 10:15 am and 1 pm and include cockpit tours of selected aircraft for an additional $10 per person over the regular admission price.
+Cockpit Tours are scheduled on most days and include cockpit tours of selected aircraft for an additional $10 per person over the regular admission price.
 A docent with pilot qualifications conducts the tour which is kept to a small group size to enable all participants the opportunity to actually sit in one or more cockpits designated for the tour.
 Participants should be 12 or over and physically able to climb up short steps or ladders.
 Tickets are sold at the Admissions Desk first-come-first-served, sorry no advance reservations.
 Schedule may change due to operational issues.